Toronto van attack suspect was student, ex-military recruit

 The 22-year-old Rodger had used the term "incel" — for involuntarily celibate — in online posts raging at women for rejecting him romantically.
 Like-minded people in internet forums sometimes use "Chad" and "Stacy" as dismissive slang for men and women with more robust sex lives.

-Monday's Facebook post mentions that "Private (Recruit) Minassian" is speaking, and Facebook confirmed that the post was on an account that belonged to the suspect.
-The social networking site took down his account after the attack, saying in a statement Tuesday, "There is absolutely no place on our platform for people who commit such horrendous acts."
+Facebook confirmed that Monday's post appeared on an account that belonged to the suspect.
+The social networking site took down the account after the attack, saying in a statement, "There is absolutely no place on our platform for people who commit such horrendous acts."

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.